Trustee Terms of Office

 Dr Allan Howells (Chair)

-Allan works as leadership education consultant with the Cheshire-based company Wickland Westcott.
+Allan works at the University is Derby as the Associate Pro Vice Chancellor Quality.
 Allan has previously held senior management positions in three Universities and has extensive experience of school governance.
 He served as a Community Governors at Market Drayton Infants School for approximately 12 years, including a period as Chair.
 He was also a Trustee and Governor at Sir John Talbot Secondary School and Six-Form College for 2 ½ years. has been a Member, Trustee and Chair of a Multi-Academy Trust for 22 months.

 Appointed to the MAT (3 schools) when it was less than 4 months old he oversaw the recruitment of a high quality CEO (a National Leader of Education) and worked with them to establish and implement an effective governance and management framework which supported a growth and school improvement strategy.